Should

 that spanking appeared to give them.

-Even those who teach that you should spank your
+Even those who teach that you should spank

 spank.
 Do you want to harm a child physically or emotionally?
 If not, then do

-not use corporal punishment.
+not use corporal punishment as your first option.

 Chapter